nolanefe/asset-forge-manager/README.md

 # AssetForge Manager

-**AssetForge Manager** is a responsive web dashboard designed for tracking and managing digital assets.
+**AssetForge Manager** simplifies digital asset organization through a client-side interface.
 Built with React and Tailwind CSS, it provides full CRUD functionality and utilizes LocalStorage for persistent data management without requiring a backend database.

 This project focuses on structured state management, component reusability, and modern frontend development practices using Vite.